SAP/open-ux-tools/packages/abap-deploy-task/README.md

-  --scp                            true for deployments to ABAP on BTP --transport <transport-request>  Transport number to record the change in the ABAP system --name <bsp-name>                Project name of the app --strict-ssl                     Perform certificate validation on archive url --test                           Run in test mode.
-ABAP backend reports deployment errors without actually deploying.
+  --scp                            true for deployments to ABAP on BTP --transport <transport-request>  Transport number to record the change in the ABAP system --name <bsp-name>                Project name of the app --strict-ssl                     Perform certificate validation (use --no-strict-ssl to deactivate it) --test                           Run in test mode.
+ABAP backend reports deployment errors without actually deploying (use --no-test to deactivate it)
-  --no-test                        Disable test-mode if set via config file.
   --package <abap-package>         Package name for deploy target ABAP system --description <description>      Project description of the app --keep                           Keep a copy of the deployed archive in the project folder.